-As noted in the Call for Proposals, each application will be reviewed by an external group of experts.
+As noted in the Call for Proposals, each application will be reviewed by an group of experts who are EXTERNAL to Mason.
 Applications will be down-select to a short-list of the most promising proposals.
 These proposals will be recommended for funding to an internal selection panel.
 The internal selection committee will be comprised of senior leadership and administrators in the Office of Research Innovation and Economic Impact and Office for Diversity, Equity and Inclusion.